Learning Task Automata for Reinforcement Learning using Hidden Markov Models: Task Automaton Learning

 Proposition \ref{prop:equiv} says we can find the quotient set of all product MDPs with the same action spaces under the equivalence relation $\cong$.
 The equivalence class for the product MDP $\mathcal{M}\otimes\auto$ is denoted by $[\mathcal{M}\otimes\auto]$.
-In particular, we have the following result (proven in Appendix \ref{sec:proofs}):
+Proposition \ref{prop:lang} enables us to formalise Step 1 of Algorithm 1.